mediafly/extensions-documentation/extensions.md

 API and Howtos
 ===============

-This section describes all of the APIs available to Interactives developers.
+This section describes all of the APIs available to Extensions developers.
 For each call, we list the mflyCommands.js call as well as the base URL.
 Please use the mflyCommands.js call where possible.

 *A note on 'Availability':* You will see many API calls have no version numbers within the Availability column.
-In these cases, the calls have been in existence for a sufficiently long period of time that Interactives developers no longer need to worry about whether their clients' apps support those calls anymore.
+In these cases, the calls have been in existence for a sufficiently long period of time that Extensions developers no longer need to worry about whether their clients' apps support those calls anymore.

 *Keeping mflyCommands up-to-date:* mflyCommands.js is available on the [bower package manager](http://bower.io/).
-This is the recommended way of consuming it as a dependency in your interactive.
+This is the recommended way of consuming it as a dependency in your Extension.
 The bower package can be found here: [http://bower.io/search/?q=mfly-commands](http://bower.io/search/?q=mfly-commands)

 ## Communicating with the app
 Communicating the app is done by calling functions on mflyCommands.
 The list of available functions, and their appropriate actions, are listed below.

-***PLEASE NOTE***: Every Interactive must allow the user to close the item.
-Else, the user will be stuck within the Interactive, with no way to exit.
+***PLEASE NOTE***: Every Extension must allow the user to close the item.
+Else, the user will be stuck within the Extension, with no way to exit.

 ### Getting baseline information
 *mflyCommands.js:* mflyCommands.getInteractiveInfo() <br>
-*Description:* Obtains baseline information about this Interactive.
-Interactives can call this function and receive an object of initial configuration.
+*Description:* Obtains baseline information about this Extension.
+Extensions can call this function and receive an object of initial configuration.
 Response example:

 		{
 		  	"user": "jshah@mediafly.com",
 			"displayName": "John Doe",
-			"item": "Custom Dynamic Interactive 1.2",
+			"item": "Custom Dynamic Extension 1.2",
 			“id”: “29342938241238product234234”,
 			"osType": "iOS",
 			"osVersion": "6.1.2",